Ramos-Guilherme/growdev-first-repo/README.md

 # growdev-first-repo
-First github repository created with students of the Growdev's Starter Program.
+First git repository created with students of the Growdev's Starter Program.